Calvary Community Church

 Full Transcript:

 There are certain words that have been spoken that have actually shaken the world.
-‘What hath God wrought’ was the first long-distance message by morse code or by morse telegraph.
-‘Mr. Watson come here, I want you,’ were the first intelligible words sent by telephone.
-‘This one small step for man and one giant leap for mankind’, the first words from Astronaut Neil Armstrong as he stepped onto the moon surface.
+“What hath God wrought” was the first long-distance message by morse code or by morse telegraph.
+“Mr. Watson come here, I want you” were the first intelligible words sent by telephone.
+“This one small step for man and one giant leap for mankind”—the first words from Astronaut Neil Armstrong as he stepped onto the moon surface.

 Today we are still in that conflict.
 We feel it as Christians, especially when we know the truth and we know other people do not know it yet, so there’s a conflict.

-Let’s pray.
-Lord, this morning as we look into Your Word, let us not only see the conflict and how the Apostle dealt with and how we are to deal with it, but let us also remember that the conflict has been won on the cross of calvary, that Jesus accomplished everything needed for us to have peace with God and not conflict.
-We thank You for that.
 We count that to be the greatest treasure that we could ever hear and know and hold as our own on this side of eternity.
 I pray that would be so for all of us.
 I pray that You would receive the glory for all that will be accomplished.
-Lord, grow us in Christ’s name and in His Spirit so that we would walk in our life in a manner that pleases the Lod.
+Lord, grow us in Christ’s name and in His Spirit so that we would walk in our life in a manner that pleases the Lord.
 I pray this in Christ’s name, amen.

-I said from last time that once you become a Christian and have purpose in your heart that you are going to hold fast to this hope that has been given to you in Christ Jesus.
-From there, you are determined to continue in it, and that you have been convinced by Scripture that you should not move away from the hope of the Gospel.
-No matter what, you realize that the bottom line is, as long as a believer in Christ continues growing in the faith, they will be established and made firm, and they will not move away from the hope that is held out to them in the Gospel.
+I said from last time that once you become a Christian and have purpose in your heart, you are going to hold fast to this hope that has been given to you in Christ Jesus.
+From there, you are determined to continue in it, and you have been convinced by Scripture that you should not move away from the hope of the Gospel.

-Since we’ve been a Christian, we are not people that are called just to sit around and do anything.
+Since we have been Christians, we are not people that are called just to sit around and do anything.
 We are actually called into a struggle, into a battle.
 We have seen so far that we are to labor for Christ’s supremacy, which requires certain things.
-First of all, it requires suffering.
-Suffering comes with an attitude in verse 24, which is to rejoice in suffering.
-Paul is saying that to us.
-He learned to do it, so we ought to learn to do it too.

-Also, the focus group of why Paul suffered was the Church in verse 24.
+Also, the focus of why Paul suffered was the Church in verse 24.
 He did it on behalf of the body, the Church, and he did not rejoice in suffering for suffering’s sake.
 Not at all.
 It was for him no self-inflicted penance or pain to gain acceptance with God.
-His suffering was because he took a stand for Christ, and he cared for Christ’s Church and Christ’s people.
-He wanted others who didn’t know it to be saved.

 The second thing that we already mentioned is that laboring for Christ’s supremacy requires God as the source.
 Why is that?
 In verse 25, God is the one who calls.
 He called Paul to ministry.
 He is also the one who bestows what that ministry is going to be, and He gave Paul a stewardship from God to be able to open up a mystery that was held secret until his ministry.